Thalanas110/september29surprise/README.md

-# Father's Day Poems
+# Surprise Operations

-This repository contains a small Vite + React + TypeScript project showcasing a collection of Father's Day poems.
+This repository contains a small Vite + React + TypeScript project showcasing a collection of some poems for my father's 46th birthday.

 ## How to run locally